LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

 The conventions in this section are intended to make it easy to tell what is in a given component test or example file and to make it easy to run desired test or example.
-In Axom, we use 'make' targets to build and run tests and examples.
-Typing `make help` will list all available targets.
+In Axom, we use ``make`` targets to build and run tests and examples.
+Typing ``make help`` will list all available targets.
 When the following conventions are followed, all test and example targets for a component will be grouped together in this listing.
 Also, it will be clear from each target name what the target is for.